 CANVIVA™: The 411 On CBD

 What’s the 411 on CBD?
-It is everywhere in the news lately, and the buzz is generating even more interest, while the claims of CBD’s benefits are intriguing consumers who may suffer from anxiety, stress, insomnia, and pain.
+It is everywhere in the news lately, and the buzz is generating even more interest, while the claims of CBD’s benefits are intriguing consumers who may suffer from a variety of health issues.

 Major U.S. retailers, including Walgreens, CVS, Vitamin Shoppe, GNC, Kroger, and others, are already carrying CBD products and the list keeps growing.
 Why are all of these retail giants joining the CBD phenomenon?
 It’s simple.
 Consumer demand.
 According to survey results, 40% of U.S. consumers are interested in trying CBD, and Consumer Reports says 26% have already tried it.